remeh/mehstation/README.md

 ## Developer infos

 mehstation is developed in C with SDL2, glib, ffmpeg and SQLite3.
-Please free to contribute and to send any pull requests.
+Please free to contribute and to send any pull requests, comments or issues.

 ## How to compile